mroonga/mroonga/doc/source/contribution/report.rst

 How to report a bug
 ===================

-There are two ways to report a bug:
+There are some ways to report a bug.

-  * Submit a bug to the issue tracker
-  * Report a bug to the mailing list

 You can use either way It makes no difference to us.